$11 an Hour: What It Means

 Tips to Make the Most of $11/Hour

-$11 an hour equals $22,880 per year working full-time (40 hours/week, 52 weeks).
-This is the gross annual salary before any taxes or deductions.
+$11 an hour equals $22,880 per year based on full-time work of 40 hours per week for 52 weeks.
+This is gross income before federal, state, and local taxes or any other deductions are applied.

-After federal and state taxes, $11/hour typically results in about $17,846-$19,448 in annual take-home pay, depending on your state, filing status, and deductions.
-Use our calculator for a precise estimate based on your specific situation.
+After federal and state taxes, $11/hour typically yields approximately $20,363-$21,507 in annual take-home pay, depending on your state of residence, filing status, deductions, and pre-tax contributions.
+Monthly net pay is roughly $1,754.
+Use our calculator for a precise estimate tailored to your situation.